Our Favorite F&S Stories: Tommy’s Fiddle

-The author shares a heart-breaking story of a man who came into his life as a hunting mentor, and left as a dear friend
+David E. Petzal shares the heart-breaking story of a man who came into the author's life as a hunting mentor, and left as a dear friend

 HE CALLED IT a Stradivarius.
 It wasn’t, of course, but it was a fine, old fiddle that I suspect was crafted by a settler newly arrived in the American West who longed to bridge the gap between the rough frontier and the Old Country.
 Tom didn’t know where it came from, only that it had been in his family when they emigrated south from Canada.
 I preferred to believe it was traded for some other object of hand manufacture—traces, or a saddle, or a plow struck from the belly of a glowing forge.

 The fiddle was Tom’s most prized possession.
 He stored it under his bed, and whenever he went hunting, fishing, or visiting he placed the cased instrument in a secret compartment in the trunk of his old Studebaker.
 Though it accompanied him everywhere, he didn’t play it all that often.
 Being a shy man, and self-conscious of his lack of education, his spirit usually needed to be liberated from a bottle before he would touch bow to string and make music.

 That was how I met Tom.
 I had rented a college apartment above his, and one day, while attempting to make sense out of some dreary abstract of literary theory, the lilting melody of a lively fiddle invaded my thoughts and refused to be evicted.
 After 15 minutes of dubious effort, I closed the book, reached for my banjo, and began to play along.

 Within a dozen bars there came a dull tapping at my feet, a signal that for many years to come would be an invitation to hunt and fish and be taught the secret places and rites of a West that even then was fast slipping away.
 Tom rapped on his ceiling with a broom handle and yelled, “Hey kid, you’re pretty good.
 C’mon down.”